yvonnersz/mock-reddit-frontend/README.md

+# Mock Reddit (Frontend)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+A demo version of this project can be found through this [link](https://mock-reddit-frontend.herokuapp.com/).

 ![ScreenShot](https://github.com/yvonnersz/mock-reddit-frontend/blob/main/public/mock-reddit-home.png)

-# Installation
+## Installation
 NOTE: This project runs in conjection with mock-reddit-backend.
 Please follow instructions to start the backend server before continuing.

 - Clone lab.
-- Run `npm start` to start development server. *Please run on a different port from backend server!!!*
+- Run `npm start` to start development server. *Please run on a different port from backend server!!!
+To avoid running into any CORS issues, I recommend running on port 3001.*

-# User Story
+## User Story

 This is a clone of the popular social news website, Reddit.
 A User would be able to login with a username and password created during registration.
 A User would be able to create posts, leave comments, upvote/downvote content, and edit/delete their own content.

-# Built With
+## Built With

+- Axios
 - JavaScript
 - React & Redux
 - BootStrap
 - VSCode

-# Author
+## Author

 Yvonne Pham
 - Github: [@yvonnersz](https://github.com/yvonnersz)